 Generally, you can’t claim someone as a dependent who files a married filing joint tax return.
 In addition, someone who files a joint tax return usually doesn’t fit the definition of a "qualifying child" for the earned income credit.

-- Review the rules for claiming dependents in Publication 501, Exemptions, Standard Deduction and Filing Information (PDF).
+- Review the rules for claiming dependents in Publication 501, Dependents, Standard Deduction and Filing Information (PDF).

 - After reviewing the rules, and if the person you claimed on your tax return as a dependent:

 - Meets the rules to qualify as your dependent, you don't need to contact us or take any action at this time.

 - Doesn't meet the rules to qualify as your dependent, you must correct your tax return by filing a Form 1040X, Amended U.S. Individual Income Tax Return (PDF).
 The instructions for this form will guide you through the steps to correct your return.
 Mail your amended return to the IRS service center shown in the instructions.